khoirulmuzakka/Dijet-FASTNLO/v1.4/release14/ReadMe.txt

      Makefile
      fn-example.f       (an example routine which demonstrates how to call the usercode)
+     strings.inc        (a common include file used in the LHC scenarios)

   In addition, you need the code for at least one scenario "ft[xnnnn]-code.tar.gz" where [xnnnn] is scenario-specific, as